ABOUT

 Federico Martello

-Federico Martello, Ph.D. (co-founder; CEO and Chief Operating Officer), has served as Operation Director from the company’s foundation.
+Federico Martello, Ph.D. (co-founder; Chief Industrial Officer), has served as Operation Director from the company’s foundation.
 In the team, Federico’s role comprises relations with investors, client seeking, and general administration.
 Federico has been also Team Leader of the Advanced Biomaterials platform at Fondazione Filarete for 4 years, where he managed the platform activities and development from 2009 to 2012, bringing the platform to economical sustainability.
 Before his collaboration with Fondazione Filarete, Federico obtained a PhD in Industrial Chemistry from the University of Milan and the University of Twente (Enschede, The Netherlands).
 He received his Master of Science in Industrial Chemistry and Management from the University of Milan.
 Currently, he is involved in an H2020 SME Instrument project as a coordinator.
 Federico is also the author of ten peer-reviewed articles and is a co-inventor of five international patents.

 Irini Gerges